sedab/PathCNN/Readme.md

 ### 4. Train model:

 Run `train.py` to train with our CNN architecture. sbatch file `run_job.sh` is provided as an example script for submitting a GPU job for this script.
-Following is an example for calling run_job.sh that accept two arguments (1.Arguments for Parser , 2.experiment name-test):
+Inside the run_job.sh, set parameteres: nexp, output and param as described below.
+You need to create two directories where the output of the training will be saved at: one for experiemnts, and one for logs.

+* `nexp` = "dir/experiments/exp" : will create a subfolder under experiments folder which will save the checkpoints and predcitions

+* `output` = "dir/logs/log.log" : will create a log file under the logs folder where the training output will be printed on.

-**sbatch run_job.sh "--cuda  --augment --dropout=0.1 --nonlinearity='leaky' --init=‘xavier’ --root_dir=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lungTilesSorted/ --num_class=7 --tile_dict_path=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lung_FileMappingDict.p" tes**
+* `nparam` = "--cuda  --augment --dropout=0.1 --nonlinearity='leaky' --init=‘xavier’ --root_dir=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lungTilesSorted/ --num_class=7 --tile_dict_path=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lung_FileMappingDict.p"

 The model checkpoints at every epoch and steps (frequency determined by the user using step_freq) will be saved at experiments/checkpoints folder.
 And the **validation set** predictions and labels will be saved under experiments/outputs folder.